 Cryptocurrency has disrupted the financial industry in a previously unimaginable way.
 Blockchain enables secure and transparent operations in the cryptocurrency world while benefiting other IT operations and serving as a common ground for building trust in open environments.

 Blockchain technology principles allow for the effective digitalization of real-world assets as well.
-In a process called tokenization, commodities such as oil, gas, gold, silver, and other precious metals are digitized and assigned an amount of cryptocurrency that corresponds to the real-world monetary value of the commodity in question.
-Tokenization offers obvious benefits to investors as they can use digitized commodities as a proxy to trade and invest in real-world assets quickly and securely.
+Tokenization means that commodities such as oil, gas, gold, silver, and other precious metals are digitized and assigned an amount of cryptocurrency.
+The amount corresponds to the real-world monetary value of the commodity in question.

 Read on to find out more about the benefits of asset tokenization and commodities tokenization in particular, examples of tokenized commodities, challenges associated with the process, commodity-backed cryptocurrency, and other related topics.